TheForbiddenAi/GameFinder/README.md

 9. The `expirationTime` in epoch seconds (If an expiration time cannot be found, this property will be set to -1)

 ## Configuration
-GameFinder has a singleton configuration class named GameFinderConfiguration.
+GameFinder has a singleton configuration class named `GameFinderConfiguration`.
 To access its instance, use the `getInstance` method:
 ```java
 GameFinderConfiguration config = GameFinderConfiguration.getInstance();